FAQs

 That is a difficult one to answer.
 Each coach is different in the same way that each coachee is different.
 Our Discovery call will go some way to informing you, but a Discovery call is not a coaching session, so it will be a case of trying it out to see.
 This is why the Bespoke sessions are booked in groups of 3, to give you an opportunity to try out coaching without committing to lots of sessions.

-That said, for some neurodivergent people, a lifetime of feeling like we don’t fit in means it can be difficult to feel safe, and I am very aware of this, so I will not push you into conversations you do not yet feel safe to have.
+That said, for some people, a lifetime of feeling like they don’t fit in means it can be difficult to feel safe.
+I am very aware of this, so I will not push you into conversations you do not yet feel safe to have.

 You’re welcome to bring anything you’d like to explore from a fresh perspective.
 If you’re considering mentoring, it’s important to check that my area of expertise aligns with what you’re looking for.
 You can see some of the topics I have covered with clients in the past here.

 That said, we will begin our first session by clarifying the boundaries between coaching and therapy.
 I am a coach and mentor, not a therapist, and it would be irresponsible and unprofessional of me to step outside my area of expertise.
-If we recognise that the boundary is becoming blurred, we can discuss this and make adjustments accordingly.
+If we recognise a topic is taking us across the boundary, we will discuss this and make adjustments accordingly.

 Coaching sessions last 60mins.
 This gives plenty of time to gain valuable insight without risking becoming over tired or overwhelmed.